allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 - a locker was opened,
 - a package was taken out,
-- the door was closed,
+- the door was closed.

 In a different order it does not make sense.